Resources

 Commentaries

-• Commentary on the Old Testament, Keil and Delitzsch, William B Eerdmans Publishing Company, Grand Rapids, Michigan, reprinted 1978
+• Commentary on the Old Testament, Keil and Delitzsch, T. and T. Clark, Edinburgh, Scotland, 1885.

 translated from the German.
 The finest biblical exegesis of the Old Testament produced to date.
 Originally published in Germany in the 1860s and 1870s.
 Translated into English shortly after the German editions were published.